MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/analytics-location.md

 ---
-title: "See the locations for the posts | Microsoft Docs"
+title: "Analytics for locations | Microsoft Docs"
+description: "Learn how to focus your analysis on location data in Social Engagement."
 description:
 ms.custom: ""
 ms.date: 2016-11-18